Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 Online CAT coaching offers flexibility, expert mentor guidance, and access to live/recorded lectures.
 With LPT’s coaching programs, you also get doubt-solving and peer learning, which keeps you on track.

-FAQs About CAT Exam Analysis 2025
+FAQs On CAT Exam Analysis

 The CAT 2025 exam is scheduled for 30 November 2025.
 The CAT 2025 analysis of all slots will be updated here on the same day, covering difficulty levels, sectional trends, and expert insights.